Contents

 Sakhmet phrases it something like this:

-I don’t have a body, and I don’t have a crew.
+I don’t have a body, nor do I have a crew.
 You don’t have a way to time travel.
 None of us will ever see humanity again, or ever get what we want, if we don’t join forces.
 I can’t stand you for depriving me of my vengeance.
 You probably hate me for separating you from K’lia.
 But I’ll bet you don’t want the galaxy to explode from the Arce outward any more than I do – that, too, deprives me of my vengeance.

 Fate, or some grander design beyond my ken, is now forcing us to join forces: to avert the destruction of the galaxy, we must now – begrudging though this may be – work together.
 I submit that the Pfhor called us the Great Mother because we are the Great Mother.
 I doubt you want to be involved with the Pfhor’s atrocities throughout history, but you can consider this necessary to prevent an even greater atrocity: the annihilation of the whole galaxy.
 The Great Mother is the only individual in existence with the authority to issue a crucial directive: under no circumstance may any Pfhor use the novam mátútínam on the Arcem.